tjcrone/nutbox-public/README.md

 1) Unplug board completely.
 2) Insert the microSD card.
 3) While holding the button near the microSD card, plug in the board.
-4) Keep the buttons pressed until the lights flash.
+4) Keep the button pressed until the lights flash.
 5) When the process is complete the board will shut itself down.

 ### Log in to Beaglebone over SSH